It's led to this blog to help small businesses.

 Why?
 Because if your staff send mixed messages about what your brand stands for, your customers won't connect.
 The easiest way is to look at it with an inside-out approach.

 You need to look at four things to give to nurture that little sourdough culture:

 We discussed Brand Missions on the intentionally aligning your brand episode of the podcast.
 Your team needs to understand your how, what, and why to provide a unified outlook.

 If you provide a clear vision, your team can pour their hearts into it and become a tight-knit little unit.
 One way to look at that is to have weekly hands-on meetings, so people can throw out ideas and know what's happening day-to-day.
 You can also solve problems, inform them about evolutions of the business and see how your goals are tracking.

 If you are hiring - look for candidates who embody your values.
-It will make teaching them how to deliver the brand's promise much easier.
+It will make teaching them how to deliver your brands promise much easier.
 Because they're just singing from the same hymn sheet.

-Transforming your brand's delivery is easy if you empower your team to get involved.
-Your brand's strategy constantly evolves.
+Transforming your brands delivery is easy if you empower your team to get involved.
+Your brand strategy will constantly evolves.
 It's not stuck for 15 or 20 years.